AddTodoist/AddTodoist/README.md

 <img src="https://user-images.githubusercontent.com/77246331/186976402-3f119743-c63f-4507-8f78-e7e0362d95eb.png" width="700">

+## Settings

+You can customize the bot's behavior by using the `/settings` command.
+Currently, you can change the following settings:

+- **`response`**: The bot will respond to your DMs with a message confirming the tweet has been saved to your Todoist account.
+You can disable this feature by sending `/settings response false` by DM to the bot.

+- **`tweet-label`** and **`thread-label`**: The bot will add a label to the saved tweets.
+You can change this labels by sending `/settings thread-label label` and `/settings tweet-label label` by DM to the bot.
+By default, this labels are "🐦Tweet" and "🧵Thread".
+You can also disable this feature by sending `/settings thread-label null` and `/settings tweet-label null` by DM to the bot.

+- **`reset`**: If you want to reset all your settings, you can do it by sending `/settings reset` by DM to the bot.
+This will reset all your settings to their default values.

 ## Privacy

 - The only collected information from users is their token, which is encrypted and stored in a secure database.